-Next, you will want to hire a licensed contractor to assess the hail damage.
+Hire a licensed contractor to assess the hail damage as soon as possible after the damage occurs.
 Some contractors will offer an inspection for free in the hopes of gaining future business.
-If you do have to pay, however, make sure it's at minimal cost to you and doesn't commit you to hire them.
-Also, go with someone local and reputable.
-When a hailstorm damages several homes in an area, “storm-chaser” contractors with dubious business practices can show up, costing you more money than you really need to pay.
+If you do have to pay, however, make sure it's at minimal cost to you and doesn't commit you to hiring them.

 Once your contractor has given you an estimate for repairs, decide if you really need to make a claim.
-When you file any home insurance claim, you will see an increase in your rates because of it.
-Usually, a claim will stay on your home insurance for about five years.
-Your home insurance premium can go up by as much as 20% after making a claim.
-Add the potential premium increase over five years plus your deductible cost together.
-If the total is less than the repair cost, you might try to pay for repairs out-of-pocket.
+Your home insurance premium will usually go up after you file a claim.
+Also, claims often stay on your insurance record for about five years.
+Your home insurance premium can increase by as much as 20% after making a claim.
+Add together the potential premium increase over five years plus your deductible cost.
+If the total is less than the repair cost, consider paying for repairs out of pocket.

-If you decide to move ahead with a claim, contact your home insurance company and initiate the claims process.
-Your insurer will arrange for their adjuster to come out and examine the damage.
+If you decide to go ahead with your claim, contact your homeowners insurance company to start the claim process.
+Your insurer will arrange for its adjuster to come out and examine the damage.

-Based on their adjuster's findings, your home insurer will either pay out or reject your claim.
-If you feel your claim is unfairly rejected or you aren’t satisfied with the payout offer, you can contest it.
+Based on the adjuster's findings, your home insurance provider will either pay out or deny your claim.
+If you feel the denial is unfair, or you're not satisfied with the payout amount, you can contest it.
 Consider hiring a public claims adjuster to present your case to the insurer.
-Public adjusters are well-versed in the insurance claims process.
-They can increase your chances of a favorable judgment on your claim.
+Public adjusters are well-versed in the claim process.
+They may be able to get you a better, more favorable claim decision.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.